Why Coding Needs to be a Conversation, Not a List of Commands

 So how do you start that conversation, and keep it going successfully throughout the life of a product?
 Here’s a roadmap to get you started.

 Do some level-setting at the beginning of the project to agree on general terminology that everyone can understand.
 Sometimes, this piece can even be as small as defining your individual product’s features in a way that allows you to speak clearly about your product roadmap.

-Early in our product development on Shape—the collaborative platform our IDEO Products team is building—when we were going over wireframes, people were throwing around a lot of terms that referred to the same thing: Was a “folder” the same as a “collection”?
+Early in a recent project, when we were going over wireframes, people were throwing around a lot of terms that referred to the same thing: Was a “folder” the same as a “collection”?
 What differentiated an “item” from an “object?”
 By coming together in the product’s infancy and agreeing upon these terms, we were able to define our system architecture and have meaningful database model names that we still use.

 Build in time to ask your team members how they feel about the product, and share your vision as well.
 Try to think outside the smaller details of what everyone’s currently working on, and find opportunities to share thoughts and feelings about the product at large.
 You might be surprised to hear that an engineer is anxious because they’re worried that the latest feature build is getting way more complicated than they originally planned, or that a designer is excited because users have been clamoring for the feature you’re working on.
 These small, casual interactions build a sense of trust and shared knowledge about the larger vision that each functional team has for the product as a whole.